6 Unexpected Things That Secretly Predict a Marriage Won’t Last

 source:brightside.me

-While it may appear that steering clear of conflict means a relationship is thriving, the opposite can be true—silence can quietly undermine a marriage.
-Ignoring issues rather than addressing them head-on doesn’t solve anything; instead, it creates space for bitterness to grow.
+While it may appear that steering clear of conflict signals a strong relationship, the opposite can be true—avoiding disagreements can quietly damage a marriage.
+Ignoring issues doesn’t resolve them; instead, it creates space for resentment to grow unnoticed.

 3. If you marry too young.